owasp-dep-scan/dep-scan/README.md

 ## Reachability analysis

-Depscan can perform reachability analysis for Java, JavaScript, TypeScript and Python with built-in support for parsing [atom](https://github.com/AppThreat/atom) reachables slicing.
+Depscan can perform reachability analysis for Java, JavaScript, TypeScript, and Python with built-in support for parsing [atom](https://github.com/AppThreat/atom) reachables slicing.
 Simply invoke depscan with the `research` profile and language type to enable this feature.

 To receive a verbose output including the reachable flows, pass the argument `--explain`